UK lawmaker seeks assurance over Chinese bank concessions

 Finance minister George Osborne said on Tuesday that the PRA would start talks with Chinese banks seeking to set up wholesale banking branches in what could represent an easing of regulations imposed after the financial crisis.

-Subsidiaries have to comply with tight standards on capital and liquidity, while branches are treated as extensions of the overseas bank, leaving the British regulator with limited control.

-A Treasury spokesman said on Wednesday the PRA was an independent body and the decision to begin discussions with Chinese banks had been taken independently.

-A Bank of England spokesman said the central bank would respond to Tyrie’s letter in due course.
+A Bank of England spokesman said the central bank would respond to the letter in due course.

-(The story changes tense in penultimate paragraph to make clear decision to begin discussions already taken.)